wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 5. **Bitmap**: Utility struct for efficient storage and manipulation of boolean flags.
    - Used to track the status of transceivers (active/inactive).

+6. **Outbox**: Represents a message sent by an integrator to be pulled by registered transceivers.
+   - Contains the sender integrator, destination chain ID, a bitmap of transceivers that have pulled the message, and the message payload.
+   - Used to manage cross-chain message delivery and tracking.

 ### Relationships

 - The Config account tracks multiple Integrators.